Brooke Henderson wins LA Open for 10th LPGA Tour title

 The 23-year-old Canadian birdied the par-4 11th to take the lead at 15 under, hitting a 144-yard shot to 3 feet of the back, right pin.
 She holed out from 70 feet from right and below the green on 12, and made a 6-foot birdie putt on the short par-4 14th.

-“I was definitely disappointed that I missed the green there,” Henderson said about the 12th.
-“Fortunately, I had a lot of green to work with. … But to catch the hole and make birdie there it was definitely a huge momentum change, and I think that’s probably what won it today.”
+“Just tried to make solid contact and landed on my spot, and to have it go in was definitely a big bonus,” Henderson said about the 12th.
+“It was going pretty hard.
+So it was a huge momentum change and a huge point in my round today.”

-Henderson bogeyed the par-4 17th to cut her lead to two, then chipped inside 2 feet for par on the par-3 18th after her 8-iron shot rolled off the right edge of the green and into a low collection area.
+She bogeyed the par-4 17th to cut her lead to two.
+On the par-3 18th with Korda in position for a short birdie putt, Henderson chipped inside 2 feet for par after her 8-iron shot rolled off the edge of the green and into a low collection area.

+“Definitely very clutch,” Henderson said.
+“That is not where I wanted that tee shot to be, so to be able to get up-and-down there for the win was really cool, especially just after Jessica made such a great shot and put a lot of pressure on me to make par.”

 The sixth-ranked Henderson won for the first time since the Meijer LPGA Classic in June 2019.
 She finished at 16-under 268 to break the event record of 14 under set by Minjee Lee in 2019.

-Korda closed with a 72, missing a chance for her second victory of the year after leading after each of the first three rounds.
+Korda birdied the last for a 72, missing a chance for her second victory of the year after leading after each of the first three rounds.
 She won the season-opening Diamond Resorts Tournament of Champions in January for her sixth LPGA Tour title.

 “Really frustrating, really couldn’t get anything going,” Korda said.
 “I was hitting it really good and then just it wasn’t happening for me for some reason.
 Just kept getting screwed and the wind kept dropping and then coming back up. .. it just wasn’t happening.
 I don’t know.”